richardleesimpson/candy-witch/variations/Forest Witch.md

 ## Offerings

 Children leave their candy in a small basket hung from a tree branch, decorated with leaves, acorns, and pine cones.
-In return, they might find a small "enchanted" stone, a feather, or even a piece of bark with mysterious runes carved into it, believed to bring good luck or protection.
+In return, they might find a small [[Enchanted Stone]], a feather, or even a [[Runestone Bark|piece of bark with mysterious runes carved into it]], believed to bring good luck or protection.